DHTMLX/docs-suite/docs/dataview/initialization.md

 Initialize DataView with the `dhx.DataView` object constructor.
 The constructor has two parameters:

 - the HTML container for DataView,
-- optional, an object with configuration properties (see the full list below).
+- optional, an object with configuration properties.
 If this argument is not passed to the constructor, the settings will be default.

 ~~~js title="script.js"
 // creating dhtmlxDataView